 Bluehost is one of the most popular website hosting companies around there.
-After I published its brutally honest review last time, many of you asked how it compares to FastComet.
-And, here is the answer: an in-depth comparison between Bluehost and FastComet.
+Last time I published its brutally honest review last time, many of you asked how it compares to FastComet.
+And here is the answer: an in-depth comparison between Bluehost and FastComet.

 FastComet vs. BlueHost : The #12 Terrifying Things You Need To Know